ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-ca.md

 Redundant Array of Independent Disks (RAID) is a utility that mitigates data loss on a server by replicating data across two or more disks.

-The default RAID level for OVH server installations is RAID 1, which doubles the space taken up by your data, effectively halving the usable disk space.
+The default RAID level for OVHcloud server installations is RAID 1, which doubles the space taken up by your data, effectively halving the usable disk space.

 **This guide will help you to configure your server’s disks with RAID 0, which will allow you to use all your disks' usable space.**